-NT 720 Advanced Reading: Concentration (3) A
+NT 720 Advanced Reading: Specialization Comprehensive Examination (3) A

 A comprehensive study of enduring and recent issues in the study of the New Testament as well as mastery of set Greek biblical texts.
-This course is a supervised study and prepares students for the New Testament Concentration comprehensive exam in the Master of Theological Studies program.
+This course is a supervised study and prepares students for the New Testament specialization comprehensive exam in the Master of Theological Studies program.